West Drayton: Paget era 1546–1786

 In 1714 William's son, Henry Paget the 7th Lord Paget,(1663–1743), was created 1st Earl of Uxbridge by George I. Paget was a member of the Privy Council and the town of Uxbridge, Massachusetts is named in his honour.
 He died at West Drayton on 30 August 1743 and was buried at Hillingdon Church.

 Henry Paget was succeeded by his grandson, Henry Paget, 2nd Earl of Uxbridge (1719–1769).
 In 1755 Dawley House was acquired and the West Drayton Manor house was demolished around this time.
 Henry Paget died childless on 16 November 1769 and was buried in the vault of St Martin's Church.
 The title of 9th Baron Paget was given to Henry Bayly, whose name was changed to Henry Paget by Royal License in 1770.
 He was created 1st Earl of Uxbridge (Second creation) in May 1784.
 On 21 October 1786 Henry Bayly-Paget sold the Manor of West Drayton to Fysh Burgh (Born Fysh Coppinger) of Lincoln's Inn, for £12,000 ending the Paget family's relationship with West Drayton.

-The De Burgh Era 1786 – 1939
+De Burgh era 1786–1939

 Fysh Burgh, a London merchant, purchased West Drayton Manor in 1786.
 He had been born Fysh Coppinger, but took the name Burgh sometime after 1773 by proving descent from Sir Thomas Burgh of Gainsborough.
 In December 1790 he adopted the form De Burgh.
 As the West Drayton manor house had been demolished around 1755 he took the seventeenth century mansion, Drayton Hall as his family home.